sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ## Clone the LvaGateway repository

-The [Lva-gateway](https://hyperlink_to_the_public_facing_repo) GitHub repository contains the sample IoT Edge deployment manifest for the LVA gateway device and the device capability models for the camera devices.
+The [LVA-gateway](https://hyperlink_to_the_public_facing_repo) GitHub repository contains the sample IoT Edge deployment manifest for the LVA gateway device and the device capability models for the camera devices.

 > [!NOTE]
 > The repository also includes the source code for the **LvaEdgeGatewayModule** and **lvaYolov3** IoT Edge modules.
-For more information about working with the source code, see the [Build the Lva Gateway Modules](tutorial-public-safety-build-module.md).
+For more information about working with the source code, see the [Build the LVA Gateway Modules](tutorial-public-safety-build-module.md).

 Use the following command to clone the repository to a suitable location on your local machine: